 At the foot of the Royal Mile is the new Scottish Parliament Building, while nearby, overlooked by Salisbury Crags, is the excellent Our Dynamic Earth.
 South of the High Street is the university quarter complete with the National Museum of Scotland.

 In the New Town you find many of Edinburgh's best known shops, chiefly along Princes Street (complete with St John's Church and the nearby St Cuthbert's Church) and George Street.
 The main railway station, Waverley, lies in the dip between New Town and Old.
 North west of the centre are the old villages of Dean Village and Stockbridge, both on the Water of Leith.
 Near the latter is the Royal Botanic Garden, an oasis of tranquility in the city, while to the west is Edinburgh Zoo.

 And each summer Edinburgh is home to the world's largest and most varied arts festival, the Edinburgh Festival.
 There are actually many different festivals: the International Festival, the Jazz and Blues Festival, the International Book Festival, the Fringe, the Edinburgh Mela Festival, the International Film Festival, the Edinburgh Foodies Festival and the Edinburgh Military Tattoo.

 The busiest period starts in late July and extends through August.
 This is a great time to visit Edinburgh, but you need to have your accommodation booked well in advance.
 And if you are coming to see the city in its own right, you might be well advised to pick another time of year.
-Amongst the many hotels in the city centre are The George Hotel, The Carlton, Prestonfield, Hotel du Vin, The Bonham and the Apex Waterloo Place.
+Amongst the many hotels in the city centre are The Bruntsfield, The George Hotel, The Carlton, Prestonfield, Hotel du Vin, The Bonham and the Apex Waterloo Place.
 Another style of accommodation is offered by The Knight Residence and Braid Apartments by Mansley, both offering serviced apartments.
-Central Edinburgh offers many very good restaurants, including Field Restaurant.
+Central Edinburgh offers many very good restaurants, including Zest Restaurant.

 Part of what gives Edinburgh such a distinctive atmosphere is its large student population.
 It is home to no fewer than four universities: the University of Edinburgh, Heriot-Watt University, Napier University and Queen Margaret University; plus a thriving art college in the Edinburgh College of Art, now part of the University of Edinburgh.